-Earnings momentum will continue in 2021 with earnings growth projected to rise by 38.0% in Asia ex-Japan (ex-Financials) according to estimates by some sell-side analysts.
+Earnings momentum will continue in 2021 with earnings growth projected to rise in Asia ex-Japan.
 Key sectors leading the recovery include the energy, consumer discretionary and industrials.
-Though, this is tempered by moderately higher valuations which has creeped up above historical averages.
+Though, this is tempered by moderately higher valuations which has creeped up above historical averages as well as a power crunch in China sent shockwaves across the region's supply chain.
+The crackdown on power consumption is being driven by rising demand for electricity and surging coal and gas prices, as well as strict targets from Beijing to cut emissions.
 Liquidity conditions remain positive and with earnings visibility from Asian companies that are riding along a China-led economic recovery, Asia continues to be an ocean of growth potential as the region continues to grow.
+News of the potential default of China's leading real estate developer Evergrande also sent chills down investors' spines.
+Selected Chinese consumer names which are less likely to be pressured by regulatory headwinds were deemed more favourable.

-Back home, economic recovery continues to be delayed by Covid-19 as cases surge throughout the country.
+Back home, economic recovery is on tracked as backed by positive vaccine roll-outs throughout the country.
 From a bottom-up perspective, the domestic focus will be on the recovery beneficiaries and exporters in the technology and EMS segment which have strong earnings visibility in the near term as well increasing demand.
+The 12th Malaysia Plan also aims to revive the economy as well as move up the supply value chain, with an emphasis of clean & sustainable energy at the forefront.
+Weights in politically sensitive stocks have also been trimmed as the situation remains fluid.